isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <p>For the exact locations of the allotment gardens within each park, please refer to the map above.</p>

-<p>If you are interested to lease a plot in any of the above parks, please submit your application by <b>21 October 2024 (Monday), 11.59pm</b> via any of the following AXS* Channels:</p>
+<p>If you are interested to lease a plot in any of the above parks, please submit your application by <b>1 April 2025 (Tuesday), 11.59pm</b> via any of the following AXS* Channels:</p>
 <ul>
 <li> AXS e-Station (Website at <a href="https://e-station2.axs.com.sg">https://e-station2.axs.com.sg</a>);</li>
 <li> AXS m-Station (Mobile application) available on App Store, Google Play and App Gallery; or</li>